Samillion/ModernZ/README.md

 			- forked from [cyl0/ModernX](https://github.com/cyl0/ModernX)
 				- forked from [maoiscat/mpv-osc-modern](https://github.com/maoiscat/mpv-osc-modern)

-Looking at the fork history of `ModernX`, I asked myself:
+Looking at the fork history, I asked myself:
-> Since you forked this, doesn't that mean you stripped it back down to be a near match of the original?
+> Doesn't that mean you stripped it back down to be a near match of the original?

 Absolutely, yes. :stuck_out_tongue_closed_eyes:

 The caviat here is that I only asked myself that after the fact.

-After arguing with myself, I concluded: The main idea is to re-do the project to keep mpv's OSC standards for functionality and compatibility.
+Arguing with myself, I concluded: The main idea is to re-do the project to keep mpv's OSC standards for functionality and compatibility.
 It's a nice side project that is teaching me a lot about mpv and lua.

 Still, all the people there deserve credit for their great work.